I'm Glad My Mom Died

-I'm Glad My Mom Died is a 2022 memoir by American writer, director and former actress Jennette McCurdy based on her one-woman show of the same name.
-The book is about her career as a child actress and her difficult relationship with her abusive mother who died in 2013.
-It is McCurdy's first book and was published on August 9, 2022, by Simon & Schuster.
+I'm Glad My Mom Died is a 2022 memoir by American writer and former actress Jennette McCurdy based on her one-woman show of the same name.
+The book is about her career as a child actress and her difficult relationship with her abusive mother, who died in 2013.
+It is McCurdy's first book, and it was published on August 9, 2022, by Simon & Schuster.

+The book was featured on the New York Times best-seller list for paperback nonfiction for over 60 consecutive weeks.

 Summary

 In the memoir, McCurdy discusses her childhood as a successful child actress, her brief foray into a career in country music, and the troubled and controlling relationship she had with her mother, Debra, who died from cancer in 2013.
+She describes how her mother forced her into child acting and isolated her as a child and teenager.

 She describes a strained relationship with a producer at Nickelodeon she referred to only as "The Creator", whom BuzzFeed News and other sources speculated to be Dan Schneider.

 The book is divided into two sections, "Before" and "After", which describe the events of her life before and after the death of her mother.